arktekk/rest-workshop/exercises/exercise-1/README.md

 ----------

 You are working for a company that has a classified advertisements website.
-The task is to create a server used to create new ads.
+The task is to create a server used to create new ads with pictures per ad.
 For now, you only need to implement the server side.

 Requirements
 ------------